 30. Personal training businesses

 Personal trainers do much more than encourage clients to work out; they sell their own workout programs and meal plans and even host virtual workout classes.
 Many personal trainers have clients while also maintaining a career as health influencers on social media, generating most of their income.
-Having a website with all your offerings will entice customers to improve their lifestyle.
+Having a website with all your offerings will entice customers to improve their lifestyles.

 31. Create and sell royalty-free music